 TextKit 2 does this using viewport-based layout and rendering.
 When I saw the WWDC video my first reaction was ‘this reminds me of that shitty new WordPress block editor.’
 Other developers had the same reaction.
 The thing is, once you get used to the shitty WordPress block editor, you don’t want to go back.
 It’s way more convenient even if the performance isn’t great.

 The new TextKit 2 block editor approach promises to deliver convenience and high performance along with, “a robust set of customization points, making it simple to extend the layout system and add your own behaviors” that “also lends itself well to mixing non-text elements into your text layout.”
 Great, just what I wanted, more emoji + text + whatever-you-want-to-insert-here mishmash.

 Glyph Abstraction: aka correct rendering for complex scripts because Apple does the grunt work (in Core Text) so you don’t have to.
-It removes the drudge.
+It removes the drudge, a lot of drudge.
 On a practical level text selection will work correctly no matter the script or language.
 With UIKit•TextKit 1, text selection is never reliable even for Japanese.